 Many employers provide life insurance policies for their employees, and that is a very good thing.
 It’s an excellent incentive for employees, and it can prove to be very beneficial.
 However, while your company may provide life insurance, you may be wondering if it is enough to provide your loved ones with financial security should you pass away.
 Another question you may have is if you are paying too much for the policy.
 Believe it or not, a healthy 50-year-old man could save as much as 80 percent on the premiums he pays in the first year alone if he switches from the term life insurance policy that his employer provides to an individual policy.
-And that savings doesn’t only apply to older people; young employees can also benefit with individual covers because they may be able to lock in lower rates that will last for decades.
+And that savings doesn’t only apply to older people; young employees can also benefit from individual covers because they may be able to lock in lower rates that will last for decades.

 Why Employees Opt for the Insurance their Company Provides

 Given the fact that you could save more money by taking out an individual policy, you may be wondering why so many employees do opt to take out an insurance policy with their employer.
 There are actually a few reasons.

 Some companies actually pay for some of the life insurance that they provide for their workers, which is very appealing to many people.
 Some companies also allow workers to buy more coverage for themselves and their spouses at a low rate – and with no medical exam!
 That is also very appealing.